 This 100+ year old recipe for Italian Ricotta Pie has been passed down through generations.

-Today we’re sharing a treasured family recipe from my husband’s side of the family over on From The Pod.
+Today we’re sharing a treasured family recipe from my husband’s side of the family.
 This recipe for Italian Ricotta Pie was part of a collection of handwritten (and very weathered) recipes that we were lucky enough to inherit from Jack’s grandmother.

 Italian Ricotta Pie is a classic, traditional recipe – often served at Easter.
 Like so many of the other passed-down recipes that we’ve recreated here on A Family Feast, this 100+ year-old family recipe was vaguely written, and it lacked some exact ingredient measurements.
 So – it actually took us three attempts to get this Italian Ricotta Pie recipe just right!
 (You’ll also notice that Jack’s grandmother called it a ‘cake’ but it is baked in a pie plate!)

 I think our Italian Ricotta Pie will make any fan of traditional Italian foods very happy!
 (Especially those of you who love Italian desserts!)

 This pie has a lightly sweetened, very moist ricotta cheese filling, and a thick, rustic crust with hints of both vanilla and almond flavors.
 Interestingly – this recipe does not use butter in the crust.
 Extra virgin olive oil is used instead – and it totally works – giving the crust a crispy, flaky and almost cookie-like texture on the outer edges, and the bottom crust under the ricotta cheese filling is slightly cake-like in texture.